-- 1. HornetQ, as of version 2.3, when using advanced acknowledge modes fails to report the redelivered flag on recovered messages; - 2.
-ActiveMQ, as of version 5.6, does not support the use of advanced acknowledge modes with durable subscriptions, although they can be safely used with common queues; - WebSphere MQ, as of version 7.5, does not support the use of synchronous operations on a session which has already been used for asynchronous operations; for this reason, topic session sharing must be disabled (see Use of a Shared Session With Simple Topic Subscriptions); - 4.
-WebLogic, as of version 12c, is not able to properly recreate a destination from its own name (e.g.: session.createQueue(queue.getQueueName()) returns a different queue or fails); for this reason, temporary topics and queues cannot be used with JMS Extender, as are some other operations that require this mechanism (e.g.: using message.getJMSReplyTo() to get the destination for a reply); operations where the destination name is set on the client are exhempt from this problem.
+- IBM MQ, as of version 9.1, does not support the use of synchronous operations on a session which has already been used for asynchronous operations; for this reason, topic session sharing must be disabled (see Use of a Shared Session With Simple Topic Subscriptions); - 2.
+WebLogic, as of version 14c, is not able to properly recreate a destination from its own name (e.g.: session.createQueue(queue.getQueueName()) returns a different queue or fails); for this reason, temporary topics and queues cannot be used with JMS Extender, as are some other operations that require this mechanism (e.g.: using message.getJMSReplyTo() to get the destination for a reply); operations where the destination name is set on the client are exempt from this problem.